Medical-Event-Data-Standard/meds_etl/README.md

 - cpp: A custom C++ backend.
 This backend is very efficient, but might not run on all platforms and has a limited feature set.
 It's recommended to use the same number of shards as you have CPUs available.

-If you want to use either the cpp backend, make sure to install meds_etl with the correct optional dependencies.
+If you want to use the cpp backend, make sure to install meds_etl with the correct optional dependencies.

 ```bash
 # For the cpp backend